PierreMegret/Bike-Sharing-Prediction-Model/README.md

 Looked at the features of the data as well as the existence of missing values.

 ### Part 2.
 Building of the Model
-Built a Random Forest Regressor after having tuned it with a k-fold cross-validation.
+Built a Random Forest Regressor after having tuned it with a grid search cross-validation.

 ### Part 3.
 Predictions and model performances
 Evaluated the model performances and predicated the total count of bikes rented in the test set.